-The Bristol Tennessee Reserve Officer Program is a voluntary unit formed for the purpose of enhancing the Police Department's operational and administrative efforts.
-The Reserve Officers' primary duties are to assist regular duty officers in every aspect of their duties.
-Reserve officers will be sworn officers and have powers of arrest equivalent to that of a regular duty officer.
+The Bristol Tennessee Reserve Officer Program is a volunteer unit formed for the purpose of enhancing the Police Department's operational and administrative efforts.
+The Reserve Officers' primary duties are to assist regular officers in every aspect of their duties.
+Reserve officers are sworn in and have powers of arrest equivalent to that of a regular officer.

 Reserve officers have the same responsibility as full-time officers to prepare reports and appear in court when their testimony is considered essential to the successful prosecution of a case.
 Reserve officers shall perform all duties in a manner which enhances the image of the Bristol Tennessee Police Department in the community and shall be bound by the Police Code of Ethics.